Marco Fainello: Formula One

 In 2012 he passed to the Road Car Department, as Head of Performance Development for the road cars and responsible of the project of the new driving simulator.
 In this role he developed the Side Slip Control (SSC), the flagship system of all new Ferrari road cars.
 In 2014 is the head of the development of the Ferrari FXX-K, the first Ferrari hybrid car based on a heat engine from 850 hp and an electric motor of 187 hp for a total of more than 1030 hp.

 In the same years he also worked on the development of the chassis of the Ferrari 458 GTE "Le Mans" and of the Ferrari 488 GT used in the GT WEC championship where Fainello was assigned in 2013 as Head of Ferrari GT Track Car Development.

 In the FIA World Endurance Championship he won 3 times the Constructors' World Cup and 2 times the Drivers' Cup.

 At the end of 2016 he left Ferrari to join Add-For as Partner and executive director and Danisi Engineering as Chief Technical Officer.

-Today Fainello is contributing with his experience to many supercar projects of most known brands.
+Today, Fainello is contributing his experience to many supercar projects of most known brands, such as Aston Martin.